top of page

 Sometimes someone steps into a dress

-they have never worn before.
+she has never worn before.

-Sometimes a child puts on someone else’s trousers
+Sometimes a child puts on someone else’s trousers,

-Here, fashion becomes play —
+Here, fashion becomes a game,

-You may keep everything important to you.
+You may keep everything that matters to you.

-Yet much is shared voluntarily —
+But much is shared voluntarily —

 The laundry room — where clothing breathes again.

-Directly next to the clothing hall is the laundry room:
+Right next to the clothing hall is the laundry room:

-a bright place where clothes, fabrics and textiles
+a bright place where clothes, fabrics, and textiles

 may become fresh again.

-What was worn yesterday
+What was worn from the clothing hall yesterday

-is brought in colorful bags —
+is brought back in colored sacks —

 white, colorful, dark —

-or placed in a basket
+or placed into a basket

-with a small note:
+with a small Post-it note:

-“Button off.”
+“Button missing.”

 “Seam torn.”

-Sometimes someone else finds joy in doing so.
+someone who finds joy in exactly that.

-Here, nothing is a burden.
+Here, nothing is burden.

 Here, everything is flow.

-everything is available.
+everything is ready.

 No one needs their own vacuum cleaner,

-The village helps carry,
+The village carries along

-so your home can remain light.
+so that your home can stay light.

-or simply return everything.
+or return everything afterward.

 The quiet service of the village — supplies, waste, order.

-Supplies are planned together.
+Supplies are planned together,

-Waste is separated meaningfully,
+waste is sorted meaningfully,

-and everything that must be refilled or renewed
+and everything that needs refilling or renewing

 is handled by people who enjoy structure —